 - The reserve, less the factoring fee, is then released back to the vendor upon receipt of payments from the medical providers.

-Healthcare factoring can be extremely beneficial for vendors hoping to maintain a positive cash flow when their customers (medical providers) take weeks or months to pay them for their services or goods.
+Medical receivables financing can be extremely beneficial for vendors hoping to maintain a positive cash flow when their customers (medical providers) take weeks or months to pay them for their services or goods.
 Click here to learn more about getting started.

-How to Qualify for Medical Accounts Receivable Factoring
+How to Qualify for Medical Factoring

 Nearly any healthcare vendor can qualify, even if you’re just starting up.
 If you’re billing medical providers, hospitals, nursing homes or other healthcare facilities, we can help.